 AEDP Certification Requirements

 We are here to support every candidate in reaching their goal of excelling as an AEDP therapist and we recognize that individuals learn at different paces, begin training in AEDP with diverse skill sets, and have a variety of previous clinical experiences.
 The Immersion course and Individual Supervision are the foundational requirements for Certification.
 The rest of your training and supervision depends on what best meets your needs.
-We strongly encourage you to discuss your path to Certification with an AEDP supervisor.
+We strongly encourage you to discuss your path to Certification with an AEDP Certified Supervisor.